programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 Because tuber can be used to access your personal YouTube video data through the API, as well as to obtain metadata on videos created by others, you must grant `tuber` permission through the YouTube OAuth credentials process.

 The YouTube credentials process first involves creating an OAUTH ID and SECRET.
 Never share your OAUTH ID or SECRET with others.
 For setting up your credentials, the up-to-date instructions are on Google's [Developer's page](https://developers.google.com/youtube/v3/getting-started).
 Google periodically updates the way it organizes its developer accounts, and also the exact way the YouTube API works.
-The steps below were accurate as of July 20, 2020.
-However, these exact steps might not work for you, if updates were made following the most recent updates to this tutorial.

-1. Create a Google account.
-2. Once you are logged into your Google Account, you have to go to the Google Developers Console and choose Create Project and assign it a name.
-3. Then choose Enable API and Services and select YouTube Data API v3.
-Choose Create Credentials.
-4. When asked, “Which API are you using?”, choose “YouTube Data API v3.”
-5. For “Where will you be calling the API from?”, choose “Other UI” because we are using R Studio Desktop.
-6. For “What data will you be accessing”, choose “Public Data”.
-7. Click “What credentials do I need?”.
-Copy and save your credentials for your OAUTH ID and SECRET.
-You should choose the option to “Restrict Key,” to reduce the ability of others to use your credentials.
-8. Go to OAuth Consent Screen on the left tab and choose Create credentials.
-9. To allow the R tuber package third-party access via your account to YouTube’s API, you need to create your credentials twice, both to allow tuber access, and to get the OAUTH ID and SECRET.
-10. Near the top of the screen, type in the Application Name: tuber.
-Click Save at the bottom of the screen.
-11. Go back to Credentials - choose Create Credentials OAuth Client ID.
-Choose type: Desktop App.
-Name: tuber_R (or whatever you choose).
-12. Save the OAuth Client ID Credentials to your password manager.
+Follow the steps on their website to get developer access to the YouTube API.

 ## Authorizing the YouTube API

-There are a couple of ways that you can incorporate your new OAUTH ID and SECRET into the code.[^7] The simplest way is to  type in your credentials directly into your own version of this script.
+After you've followed Google's instructions on accessing the YouTube API, there are a couple of ways that you can incorporate your new OAUTH ID and SECRET into the code.[^7] The simplest way is to  type in your credentials directly into your own version of this script.
 This is [the approach](https://cran.r-project.org/web/packages/tuber/readme/README.html) envisioned by the tuber package and the one we use.
 Below is the R code to input and authorize your OAUTH ID and SECRET.

 [^7]: For a more in depth explanation of how OAuth credentials are used within R packages, see the [CRAN guide]( https://cran.r-project.org/web/packages/googlesheets/vignettes/managing-auth-tokens.html).